slyedoc/towles-tool/README.md

 ### Set Up Your Development Environment

-Setup Requires uvenv.
+Setup Requires uv .
 See [here](https://fpgmaas.github.io/cookiecutter-uv/getting-started/#set-up-your-development-environment) for more details.

 Then, install the environment and the pre-commit hooks with

 ```bash
 make install
 ```

+Now in vs code you can run `Python: select interpreter` and chose the `.venv` folder in the repo root.

 ### Commit the changes